dsyer/nix-config/README.md

 ## Bootstrap

 We want to be able to log into the VM when it comes up, so we need to add a user account.
 To do this we use a template that creates a user account the same as the current user, and assuming you have a public key in your `~/.ssh`.
-Use the template to build a `users.nix` that contains your user ID and public key:
+Use the template to build files that depend on your username etc (edit the `Makefile` to change the settings):

 ```
 $ make clean all